 This is a great spot for a family holiday, with spacious suites for 3-5, flexible dining on site, high chairs and cots on request, and a safe beach 20 paces away.

 Family friendly accommodation:

-Junior Suites can sleep a couple plus one child or baby; Senior Suites will suit a family of four; Alas Jacuzzi Suites can take five (book early, there are only two of these)
+Junior Suites can sleep a couple plus one child or baby; Senior Suites will suit a family of three plus a baby; Executive and Alas Suites can take four adults (book early) plus a couple of infants

 - Pushchair to borrow